clocktower-protocol/clocktower-docs/docs/whitepaper/v4_whitepaper.md

 \

 ## Conclusion
-In the past few years, decentralized finance has devloped rapidly.
+In the past few years, decentralized finance has developed rapidly.
 Lending protocols and decentralized exchanges have become essential primatives, but a system of scheduling future payments has been absent.
 Clocktower is this missing piece of DeFi, allowing for payroll, subscriptions, and other recurrent payments to be automated on EVM networks.
 \